Add a Little Extra?

 How to match your coffee with chocolate

 The high milk content in a latte adds tempers the strength of the coffee, and will hold up to mellow 40% cocoa milk chocolate.
 Try our milk chocolate batons: the sweet creaminess matches perfectly with a well-made smooth latte.

 Similar to a latte, but the microfoam milk sits on top of the milk and espresso mixture, creating a stronger, but still mellow, coffee.
 Sprinkle a little cocoa on top if you’re feeling fancy.
-A slightly stronger milk chocolate will complement the cappuccino nicely, and if you want a touch of caramel flavour, try our Colombian 53% cocoa caramelised milk chocolate – the higher cocoa content is balanced by it’s subtle smooth profile.
+A slightly stronger milk chocolate will complement the cappuccino nicely.
+If you want a touch of caramel flavour, try our Colombian 53% cocoa caramelised milk chocolate – the higher cocoa content is balanced by its subtly smooth profile.

-An espresso topped up with boiling water, the americano was apparently created in the Second World War, when the American soldiers – who were used to the filter coffees they had at home – found the short European coffee too strong and too bitter.
+The Americano, an espresso topped up with boiling water, came onto the scene in the Second World War.
+American soldiers – who were used to the filter coffees they had at home – found the short European coffee too strong and too bitter.
 They topped it up with hot water, and the drink became popular across Europe and the US.
 Pair yours with our Tanzanian 80%; the two drinks perfectly complement each other, being rich but not too strong.